Nokia phones turn off vibration alarm when connected to a charger

 Given that we have the successor ip from the iproute2 package with the features (including newer things like policy routing), there is just no need to continue using ifconfig.
 Consider to be ridiculed at when posting traces of utilizing it.

-State of Linux distributions: openSUSE is known to exclusively use iproute2 for setting up networking.
-Debian and its offsprings are known to exclusively go the archaic way, and things don't look brighter in Fedora either.
+State of Linux distributions: openSUSE is known to exclusively use iproute2 for setting up networking during boot and installation.
+Debian and its offsprings are known to exclusively go the archaic way, and (as of 2008), things don't look brighter in Fedora either.
+(Update 2015-01: Once systemd-networkd gains hold in Fedora, one can be reasonably sure ifconfig is gone for boot.)

 New equivalents